top of page

 Therapy’s evolution

 When working with me, each session builds off of the last, but no session is the same.
-That’s because with enough focus and momentum, the process gets stronger, more hopeful, and more exciting.
+That’s because with enough focus and momentum, the process gets stronger, more hopeful, and more exciting, while being unique to each person.

-6-10 sessions: In this stage, we’ll clarify your deeper values and vision for your life, and develop a plan to bring them to fruition.
-It focuses on a bigger picture and more complex content than in the first five sessions, but it’s no less vital to clients who need it.
+• Second Stage: Once the assessment is complete and we have managed acutely stressful situations, we’ll clarify your deeper values and vision for your life and develop a plan to bring them to fruition.
+The second stage focuses on life’s bigger picture and more complex content than in the first stage, but it’s no less vital to clients who need it.

 The ingredients of counselling